jwharm/java-gi-app-template/README.md

 You can open the project folder in IntelliJ IDEA and it will automatically load the Gradle project.
 To run the application from IntelliJ, start the `application` gradle task.
+The app will have a striped headerbar to indicate it as a developer build.

 Be aware that a locally running application cannot load settings and translations, but you can load the gresource bundle, provided it is compiled first.
-Use `glib-compile-resources` to do that.
+Use `glib-compile-resources` to do that;

-The Gradle build script contains a `"compileResources"` task for convenience.
-It will create a compiled gresource bundle in the `data` folder, so don't forget to change the `RESOURCE_DIR` in `Example.java` to `"data"` when you want to run the app with a locally compiled gresource bundle.
+the Gradle build script contains a `"compileResources"` task for this purpose.
+It will create a compiled gresource bundle in the `data` folder.
+The app will automatically look for the gresource bunding in that location when running it with Gradle.

 ### Translations